NehzUx/AutoGraph-KDDCup2020/README.md

-# AutoGraph-Codabench
+# AutoGraph

 ## Introduction
-This is the official repo for hosting AutoGraph benchmarks on [Codabench platform](https://www.codabench.org/).
-This benchmark inherits from AutoGraph challenge at KDD Cup 2020, targeting automated node classification task.
-To that end, we provide in this benchmark 13 datasets from public and private sources to fully evaluate the generalization ability of AutoML algorithms.
+This is the official repo for hosting AutoGraph challenge datasets/code from KDD Cup 2020, targeting automated node classification task.
+To that end, we provide in this repo 13 datasets from public and private sources to fully evaluate the generalization ability of AutoML algorithms.

 Update (2021/08/23):

 - sample data under starting kit added
-- release all available datasets with licenses from AutoGraph benchmark (data_autograph.zip)
+- release all available datasets with licenses from AutoGraph chellenge (data_autograph.zip)

 Update (2021/08/10):

 - starting kit code added
 - winning solutions added

-## Public Benchmark Instance

-LINK to be added

-To submit on public benchmark, please zip directly your all model file (configuration files, python files, external packages, etc.) without parent folder and submit by button on the website.

 ## Running locally